 To motivate your high “D” personality type toward learning and growing:

 The high “I” student is creative, very outgoing, and has high energy.
 In an educational setting, they are often described as a multi-tasker, a team player, and fast-paced.
 They also can be unfocused, easily distracted, and compulsive talkers.
 Those who teach them may think they don’t take tasks seriously enough, and often describe them as a "class clown."

 To motivate your high “I” personality type toward learning and growing:

 The high “S” student is observant, competent, and patient.
-In an educational setting, they are often described as being good at follow-through, respecting authority and easygoing.
+They are often described as good at follow-through, respectful of authority, and easygoing in an educational setting.
 They also can be resistant to change, shut down when they become overwhelmed, and resent being forced.
 Those who try to teach them may find them apathetic if they are pushed too hard.

 +1 (330) 599-5580